rajivepandey/MP3RecorderJS/README.md

 ## Example ##

 For a complete example, using multiple recorders on a page, see the `index.html` file.

+## Known issues ##

+As mentioned in [the article by Remus](http://nusofthq.com/blog/recording-mp3-using-only-html5-and-javascript-recordmp3-js/) the resulting mp3 recording will be longer by approximately 50%, which is an issue of the lame library that's being used.

+A possible fix for this is mentioned [by Nicholas in the comment section](https://nusofthq.com/blog/recording-mp3-using-only-html5-and-javascript-recordmp3-js/#comment-674).

 ## Disclaimer ##